Autumn Budget 2025: when it is and what will it contain?

 Make your money work harder

-Get the best deals, avoid scams, and grow your savings with expert guidance.
-Save 25% now, only £36.75 for a year.
+Get the best deals, avoid scams, and grow your savings with expert guidance. £4.99 a month or £49 a year, cancel any time.

 Join Which?
 Money

-National Insurance on landlords
+National Insurance for landlords

 The Times reports that the Chancellor is considering applying National Insurance to rental income for landlords – a move that could raise around £2.3bn a year.